Twisted compactifications of 6D field theories from maximal 7D gauged supergravity

 in which we have also imposed the $\gamma_r$ projection \eqref{pureYProj}.
 From these equations, an $AdS_3$ fixed point is obtained only in $SO(5)$ gauge group with $\rho=1$ and $k=-1$.
 This $AdS_3\times CH^2$ solution is given by

 which is the $AdS_3\times CH^2$ fixed point found in \cite{Gauntlett1}.
 The solution preserves two supercharges and corresponds to $N=(1,0)$ SCFT in two dimensions with $SO(3)$ symmetry.
 Supersymmetric RG flows from the $N=4$ $AdS_7$ vacuum to this $AdS_3\times CH^2$ fixed point and curved domain walls in the IR are given in figure \ref{YSsdO(3)Kahlerflows}.
-The IR singularities are physically acceptableas indicated by the behavior of $\hat{g}_{00}\rightarrow 0$.
+The IR singularities are physically acceptable as indicated by the behavior $\hat{g}_{00}\rightarrow 0$.